Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Combinatorics of Ranking Lyndon Words

 We also obtain an efficient algorithm for ``unranking'' Lyndon words.

-\begin{theorem} The $k$-th Lyndon word of length $n$ can be found in $\Oh(n^3\log^2\sigma)$ time in the word-RAM or $\Oh(n^3 \log\sigma)$ time in the unit-cost RAM. \end{theorem} \begin{proof} By definition we look for the smallest $w\in \Sigma^n$ such that $\Lynd(w)\ge k$.
-We binary search $\Sigma^n$ with respect to the lexicographic order, using the algorithm of Theorem~\ref{thm:lynd} to check whether $\Lynd(w)\ge k$.
+\begin{theorem} The $k$-th Lyndon word of length $n$ can be found in $\Oh(n^3\log^2\sigma)$ time in the word RAM or $\Oh(n^3 \log\sigma)$ time in the unit-cost RAM. \end{theorem} \begin{proof} By definition of the $\Lynd$ function, we are looking for the smallest $w\in \Sigma^n$ such that $\Lynd(w)\ge k$.
+We binary search $\Sigma^n$ with respect to the lexicographic order, using the algorithm of \cref{thm:lynd} to check whether $\Lynd(w)\ge k$.
 The size of the search space is $\sigma^n$, which gives an additional $n\log\sigma$-time factor. \mayqed\end{proof}